top of page

 Trails Program Manager

-Jay is our new Trails Program Manager, and will be working to implement the goals of the Truckee Meadows Trails Initiative.
+Jay is our Trails Program Manager and works to implement the goals of the Truckee Meadows Trails Initiative.
 He comes to us after a 30 year career with Nevada State Parks.
 His time with State Parks involved several years being a recreation specialist for the Nevada Tahoe Resource Team, and 13 years as park supervisor for Lake Tahoe Nevada State Park (Sand Harbor, Spooner Lake and Backcountry, Cave Rock, and Van Sickle).
 Jay loves the outdoors and is an avid hiker and mountain biker.
 And let's not forget, professional volunteer.
 Jay enjoys working with the Thunderbird Lodge Preservation Society and Tahoe Mountain Bike Patrol.

 Matt DeBray 1